raseniero/Sitecore-v901-XP1-Scaled-Installation/README.md

 ```
 PS C:\xp> .\xconnect-xp1-Collection.ps1 <<Enter>>
 ```
+>Note: you can pass -Verbose or -WhatIf parameters to see more information or run the script without making actual changes.

 >Note: The script will take about (+/-) 1 minute and 40 seconds to complete execution, see the [xconnect-xp1-collection.log](xconnect-xp1-collection.log) file.
-3. Edit the parameters for c:\xp\xconnect-xp1-CollectionSearch.ps1 script.
+3. To install the xConnect Collection Search role, edit the parameters for c:\xp\xconnect-xp1-CollectionSearch.ps1 script.
 ```
 <#
 Exposed parameters for creating the Collection Service, so you can change it for production